-Dr. Jennifer Stern joined the faculty at the University of Arizona College of Medicine – Tucson in the fall of 2018.
-She works in both the Division of Endocrinology, Diabetes and Metabolism, where she is an assistant professor of medicine, as well as the UA Health Sciences Center for Disparities in Diabetes, Obesity and Metabolism.
-She earned her bachelor's degree in communication studies from Northwestern University and a master's degree in human nutrition from Arizona State University before completing a doctorate in nutritional biology from the University of California, Davis, in 2012.
+Dr. Jennifer Stern joined the faculty at the University Of Arizona College of Medicine Tucson in the fall of 2018.
+She serves as an Assistant Professor in the Division of Endocrinology, Diabetes and Metabolism, with joint-appointments in the Department of Physiology and BIO5 Institute.
+Dr. Stern earned her bachelor's degree in Communication Studies from Northwestern University and a master's degree in Nutrition from Arizona State University before completing her doctorate in Nutritional Biology from the University of California, Davis in 2012.

-Dr. Stern also completed additional training with National Institutes of Health funding as an R25 Cancer Prevention and Control (CPC) Postdoctoral Fellow at the University of Arizona Cancer Center (2012-14), and T32 Postdoctoral Fellow (2014-15), F32 Postdoctoral Fellow (2015-17), and K99 Postdoctoral Fellow (2017-18) at the University of Texas Southwestern in Dallas.
-The research focus for her CPC fellowship was on the role of sleep disturbance and sleep apnea in obesity-associated cancers.
-Her T32 and F32 fellowships focused on the role of glucagon signaling in type-2 diabetes.
-And her K99 fellowship looked at the role of glucagon signaling in healthspan and aging.
+Dr. Stern completed her postdoctoral training with National Institutes of Health funding as an R25 Cancer Prevention and Control Postdoctoral Fellow at the University of Arizona Cancer Center (2012-14), and at The University of Texas Southwestern Medical Center as a T32 Postdoctoral Fellow (2014-15), F32 Postdoctoral Fellow (2015-17), and K99 Postdoctoral Fellow (2017-18).

 Dr. Stern leads an NIH funded research program focused on understanding the role of glucoregulatory hormone signaling in the pathogenesis of obesity, type II diabetes mellitus, and aging.
 The goal of Stern lab research is to improve the prevention and treatment of diabetes and age-related metabolic disorders.